Facing Divorce or other family law matters?

 The Figueroa Law Group P.A. has divorce lawyers who are highly experienced in all of these areas, and more.
 We will work diligently to protect your interests and obtain the best possible outcome for your unique circumstances.

-If you are considering divorce, please contact our law office today for a free consultation.
+If you are considering divorce, please contact our law office today for a consultation.
 We would be happy to answer any questions you have and provide you the personal help you need to navigate this difficult time.

 What is Divorce?